garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Usage Research (Contextual Inquiry).md

 	- Subject matter experts, focus groups, user surveys, competitive analysis, become a domain expert
 5. Visit parameters
 	- How many visits, how many users, what user roles
-## Exploring the Domain
-- Understand the competition
-	- Learn from other design solutions
-	- Assess both the positive & negative aspects
-	- Respect copyrighted material & intellectual property
-***NOTE: Often times the goal is to not build a new system but to buy a system that best fits***